Skip to Main Content

 For more information see:

 • Using the CINAHL/MeSH Headings Feature.
-This 3 minute and 33 seconds flash video tutorial, from the Ebsco company that owns CINAHL.
+(New Interface) This 3 minute and 53 seconds flash video tutorial, from the Ebsco company that owns CINAHL.
 This is a useful illustration of how to search for CINAHL Headings.
-The Search History feature advice is good too.
+Viewing recent searches by clicking on Recent Activity is also good advice.

 Steps to search: